webhead404/securityops/es_detection/README.md

 Elastic will automatically generate random passwords for the users that are needed to establish connections which will be the elastic and kibana users respectively.

+# Add required lines in elasticsearch.yml for Kibana

-Now add these lines to Elasticsearch.
+Add these lines to Elasticsearch.
 They are required for Kibana to establish a secure connection to Elasticsearch and will enable the rest of the settings in Elasticsearch for Detection rules.

 ```xpack.security.http.ssl.enabled: true```